akash-network/docs/guides/deployment.md

 ## Before We Begin

 This is a technical guide, best suited to a reader with basic Linux command line knowledge.
-The audience for this guide is intended for includes:
+The audience this guide is intended for includes:

 * Application developers with little or no systems administration experience, wanting to deploy applications on the decentralized cloud.
 * System administrators with little or no experience with infrastructure automation, wanting to learn more.